 Take rate or Rake- refers to the percentage of sales and commission a company earns on its sales.
 For instance, Airbnb charges 3% from the hosts and a variable service fee from the guests which is somewhere around 11% but it decreases as the cost of booking goes up.
 Similarly this metric is important for payment processing companies as well.

 The figure below shows the rake of some major e-commerce marketplaces:

 Product market fit

-The first step to measuring performance of a B2B SaaS company is to assess the product market fit, which can be done by looking at the Annual Recurring Revenue or ARR and the cash burn rate.
+The first step to measuring performance of a B2B SaaS company is to assess the product market fit.
+This can be done by looking at the Annual Recurring Revenue or ARR and the cash burn rate.
 If a SaaS startup doesn’t have a product market fit then it will be burning more cash than its ARR.
 In such cases, the company is spending too much on acquiring new customers who are in turn leaving the product.
-This is why the ARR is low.
-Lack of product market fit is an indicator of unsustainable growth prospects.
+As a result, the ARR is low.
+In a nutshell, the lack of product market fit is an indicator of unsustainable growth prospects.

 In the most simple way, ARR = Monthly Recurring Revenue (MRR) x 12

 However, the customer must sign up for a yearly subscription contract.
 Below I am mentioning some more cases to calculate ARR: